 Well, we now know he leaked and Andrew McCabe leaked.

-And uh and now uh he we he said that well, we did everything by the book on Russia, and it's in and the FISA's good.
+And now he said that, well, we did everything by the book on Russia and the FISA is good.

-I think we're gonna find out the same reversal of fortune for James Comey when the IG report comes out in the fall on on the larger issue of FISA abuses.
+I think we're going to find out the same reversal of fortune for James Comey when the IG report comes out in the fall on the larger issue of FISA abuses.

 But the next report to come out is going to focus specifically on Comey and his conduct in those memos.